Fall 2017 Enrollment

 56% of students began in Fall 2016 and returned in Fall 2017 (full-time, first-time freshmen)

 |Native Hawaiian or other Pacific Islander||0%|

-The Dean College bulldogs host intramural sports and house 14 athletic teams, having completed its exploratory membership in the NCAA Division III in 2017.
+The Dean College bulldogs host intramural sports and house 15 athletic teams, having completed its exploratory membership in the NCAA Division III in 2017.
 Varsity sports for men include baseball, basketball, cross country, golf, football, lacrosse, soccer, and volleyball.
-Varsity sports for women include basketball, cross country, lacrosse, soccer, softball, and volleyball.
+Varsity sports for women include basketball, cross country, field hockey, lacrosse, soccer, softball, and volleyball.